Shlok2401/CODTECH-Task1/README.md

 Mentor: Neela Santosh Kumar

+Overview of the Project

-Project Overview: Linear Regression on Housing Prices
+Project: Linear Regression on Housing Prices

 Objective: